pearu/f2py/doc/developers_guide.rst

 is ignored apart from one situation, which is where the `NoMatchError` actually indicates that there is a syntax error.

-To provide appropriate information when there is a syntax error, the last thing that the `Base` class does in its `__new__` method is raise a `NoMatchError` with line number and the line itself extracted from the `FortranReader` object and provided as argument text.
-This guarantees that the last `NoMatchError` (the one indicating a syntax error) will contain line number information.

 .. note::

    Need to add an explanation about when `NoMatchError` exceptions are used and when a null return is used.

-A `FortranSyntaxError` exception is raised if the parser does not recognise the syntax.
-The line number and text of the line in question is returned.
-This is implemented by catching the final `NoMatchError` exception and re-raising it as a `FortranSyntaxError`.
+A `FortranSyntaxError` exception should be raised if the parser does not recognise the syntax. `FortranSyntaxError` takes two arguments.
+The first argument is a reader object which allows the line number and text of the line in question to be output.
+The second argument is text which can be used to give details of the error.

+Currently the main use of `FortranSyntaxError` is to catch the final `NoMatchError` exception and re-raise it with line number and the text of the line to be output.
 This final `NoMatchError` is caught and re-raised by wrapping the `Base` class `__new__` method in the top level `Program` class with its own `__new__` method.
+However, this exception is not able to give any details of the error.

+`FortranSyntaxError` has started to be used in a few other places (e.g. curently limited to `BlockBase`), where it is know that there is a match, but that the match is known to have a syntax error.
+This approach leads to good quality feedback to the user on the type of error and its location and should be used wherever possible.
+One issue is that when `FortranSyntaxError` is raised from one of these additional places the fparser script is not able to use the reader's fifo buffer to extract position information.
+This is dealt with by not outputting anything from the script related to the fifo buffer in this case.
+It is possible that if the lines were pushed back into the buffer then this would to work.

 .. note::